Applications are accepted continuously.

 Tuition and fees

-- Students are responsible for any additional expenses related to their practicum including relocation costs to a practicum sites outside of Calgary.
+- Students are responsible for any additional expenses related to their practicum including relocation costs to practicum sites outside of Calgary.

 - Students may be required to hold either the International Association of Healthcare Central Service Material Management (IAHCSMM) or the Canadian Standards Association (CSA) certification for the purpose of gaining employment.
 The IAHCSMM certification exam fee is approximately $125 (USD) and the CSA certification exam is approximately $263.
 Students are responsible for paying these exam fees.